Guanyin: Iconography

 Kannon as a male bodhisattva.
 Eleven faced Ekādaśamukha form.
 Japan, 12th century.

-Representations of the bodhisattva in China prior to the Song dynasty (960–1279) were masculine in appearance.
+Representations of the Bodhisattva in China prior to the Song dynasty (960–1279) were masculine in appearance.
 Images which later displayed attributes of both genders are believed to be in accordance with the Lotus Sutra, where Avalokitesvara has the supernatural power of assuming any form required to relieve suffering, and also has the power to grant children.
-Because this bodhisattva is considered the personification of compassion and kindness, a mother goddess and patron of mothers and seamen, the representation in China was further interpreted in an all-female form around the 12th century.
-On occasion, Guanyin is also depicted holding an infant in order to further stress the relationship between the bodhisattva, maternity, and birth.
+Because this Bodhisattva is considered the personification of compassion and kindness, a mother goddess and patron of mothers and seamen, the representation in China was further interpreted in an all-female form around the 12th century.
+On occasion, Guanyin is also depicted holding an infant in order to further stress the relationship between the Bodhisattva, maternity, and birth.
 In the modern period, Guanyin is most often represented as a beautiful, white-robed woman, a depiction which derives from the earlier Pandaravasini form.

 Joseon dynasty (1392-1897) statue of Gwaneum at Beopjusa in Boeun County, North Chungcheong, South Korea.
 Carved in 1655.

 In some Buddhist temples and monasteries, Guanyin's image is occasionally that of a young man dressed in Northern Song Buddhist robes and seated gracefully.
 He is usually depicted looking or glancing down, symbolising that Guanyin continues to watch over the world.

 In China, Guanyin is generally portrayed as a young woman wearing a flowing white robe, and usually also necklaces symbolic of Indian or Chinese royalty.
 In her left hand is a jar containing pure water, and the right holds a willow branch.
 The crown usually depicts the image of Amitābha.

 There are also regional variations of Guanyin depictions.
 In Fujian, for example, a popular depiction of Guanyin is as a maiden dressed in Tang hanfu carrying a fish basket.
 A popular image of Guanyin as both Guanyin of the South Sea and Guanyin with a Fish Basket can be seen in late 16th-century Chinese encyclopedias and in prints that accompany the novel Golden Lotus.

 In Chinese art, Guanyin is often depicted either alone, standing atop a dragon, accompanied by a white cockatoo and flanked by two children or two warriors.
 The two children are her acolytes who came to her when she was meditating at Mount Putuo.
 The girl is called Longnü and the boy Shancai.
-The two warriors are the historical general Guan Yu from the late Han dynasty (deified and regarded as the Buddhist protector deity Qielan) and the bodhisattva Weituo.
-The Buddhist tradition also displays Guanyin, or other buddhas and bodhisattvas, flanked with the above-mentioned warriors, but as bodhisattvas who protect the temple and the faith itself.
+The two warriors are the historical general Guan Yu from the late Han dynasty (deified and regarded as the Buddhist protector deity Qielan) and the deva Weituo (who is sometimes referred to as a Bodhisattva).
+The Buddhist tradition also displays Guanyin, or other Buddhas and Bodhisattvas, flanked with the above-mentioned warriors, but as Bodhisattvas who protect the temple and the faith itself.
 In Pure Land Buddhist traditions, Guanyin is often depicted and venerated with the Buddha Amitabha and the Bodhisattva Mahasthamaprapta as part of a trio collective called the "Three Noble Ones of the West" (Chinese: 西方三聖; Pinyin: Xīfāng sānshèng).